 Children adopt the ideas, values, views, beliefs, and behaviour of their parents.
 As a parent, you are always the first teacher of your child.

-They look up to you to observe and learn what is appropriate behavior and what is not.
-Your child always observes your every action, spoken words and behaviour under different situations.
+They look up to you to observe and learn what is appropriate behaviour and what is not.
+Your child always observes your every action, spoken word and behaviour under different situations.

-As children mimic their parents’ behaviors, it is imperative that parents’ behavior is always under critical observation.
+As children mimic their parents’ behaviours, it is imperative that parents’ behaviour is always under critical observation.